Updated and edited: April 2016

 - Avoid unnecessary antibiotics during labour.
 If antibiotics are required consider probiotics for mother and baby following birth.

 After birth, colonisation of the baby by microbiota continues through contact with the environment and breastfeeding.
 There are significant differences in the microbiota of breastfed babies compared to formula fed babies (Azad, et al. 2013; Guaraldi & Salvatori 2012).
 Beneficial bacteria are directly transported to the baby’s gut by breastmilk and the oligosaccarides in breastmilk support the growth of these bacteria.
 The difference in the gut microbiome of a formula fed baby may underpin the health risks associated with formula feeding.
-In the short term, infant colic may be associated with high levels of proteobacteria in the baby’s gut.
+In the short term, infant colic may be associated with high levels of proteobacteria in the baby’s gut (wish I’d know this 20 years ago!).
+Suggestions:

-- Avoid bathing baby for at least 24 hours after birth, and then only use plain water for at least 4 weeks (Tollin et al. 2005; RCM 2008).
+- Avoid bathing baby for at least 24 hours after birth, and then only use plain water for at least 4 weeks (Tollin et al. 2005).

 - Minimise the handling of baby by non-family members during the first weeks – particularly skin to skin contact.